wsseabor/ai-notebook/README.rst

     Multiply each given weight by the output signal from the previous node, sum them, and use that value as the x value in the sigmoid function

+Learning rate determines the step size of the gradient descent in the loss function.
+Gradient descent is an iterative process that finds local function minima.
+What is of interest here is analyzing the local function minima through the dependent variable (the error that is output) stacked against the independent variable (the link weights that will change over time).

+Learning Rate:
+    Modifiable value to parse the signal / noise ratio in numerous iterative refinements

 Matrices:
     In constrast to singular (scalar) values, matrix values (vectors) described